-This privacy notice explains how Rathbone Investment Management Limited ("we", "our", "us") collects, uses and shares your personal data, and your rights in relation to the personal data we hold.
-This privacy notice concerns our processing of personal data for past, prospective and present clients of Rathbone Investment Management Limited ("you", "your").
+This privacy notice explains how Rathbones Investment Management Limited ("we", "our", "us") collects, uses and shares your personal data, and your rights in relation to the personal data we hold.
+This privacy notice concerns our processing of personal data for past, prospective and present clients of Rathbones Investment Management Limited ("you", "your").

 We collect the following types of personal data about you: